wp-plugins/wpeventticketing/readme.txt

 Tested up to: 3.3.1
 Stable tag: 1.3.1

-Manage and sell ticket for an event.
+Manage and sell tickets for an event.

 == Description ==